OpenWebAdvocacy/website/src/posts/break-googles-search-monopoly-without-breaking-the-web.md

 AV1, the successor to VP9, is an open-source, royalty-free video codec optimized for streaming efficiency.
 It is widely supported in Chromium-based browsers and Firefox, and is increasingly adopted by platforms like YouTube, Netflix, and Facebook.

 VP9, developed by Google, remains a key video codec in YouTube and WebRTC applications, offering superior compression compared to H.264.
-It is supported in Chromium-based browsers and Firefox, though Apple's Safari prioritizes HEVC instead.
+It is supported in Chromium-based browsers and Firefox, and more recently in Safari.

 WebP, a modern image format designed to replace JPEG and PNG, provides superior compression with lossless and lossy options.
 It is natively supported in Chromium-based browsers, Firefox and Safari.